 Davidson & Company LLP, Chartered Professional Accountants, are the Corporation's current auditors.
-At the Meeting, the shareholders of the Corporation will be asked to vote for the re-appointment of Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation.
+At the Meeting, the shareholders of the Corporation will be asked to vote for the re-appointment of Davidson & Company LLP, Chartered Professional Accountants, as auditors of the Corporation and to authorize the Board of Directors of the Corporation to fix the auditor's remuneration.